Orthopaedic Care

 DR GORDON SLATER

-Dr. Gordon Slater is an internationally recognised orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and trauma.
-As one of the first in Australia to adopt Minimally Invasive Techniques, Dr. Slater use advanced procedures that deliver shorter recovery times, less pain, and better results.
-With numerous publications, editorial roles, and global presentations, he remains a trusted leader in orthopaedic innovation.
+Dr. Gordon Slater is an orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and trauma.
+He was among the first surgeons in Australia to adopt Minimally Invasive Techniques, which may support shorter recovery times and reduced post-operative discomfort.
+Dr. Slater has contributed to numerous publications, served in editorial roles, and presented at international conferences, reflecting his ongoing engagement with developments in orthopaedic surgery.

 Dr Gordon Slater

-Dr. Gordon Slater is an internationally recognised orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and trauma.
-Holding an MBBS, FRACS (Orth), and Fellowship with the Australian Orthopaedic Association (FAOrthA), he brings decades of expertise to patient care.
+Dr. Gordon Slater is an orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and trauma.
+He holds an MBBS, FRACS (Orth), and a Fellowship with the Australian Orthopaedic Association (FAOrthA), bringing decades of clinical experience to patient care.

-A graduate of the University of New South Wales, Dr. Slater completed advanced foot and ankle training at New York’s world-renowned Hospital for Special Surgery in 1997.
-He was among the first in Australia to adopt Minimally Invasive Techniques (MIT), offering patients faster recovery, less pain, and improved outcomes.
+A graduate of the University of New South Wales, Dr. Slater completed advanced foot and ankle training at New York’s Hospital for Special Surgery in 1997.
+He was among the first surgeons in Australia to adopt Minimally Invasive Techniques (MIT), which may support faster recovery and reduced post-operative discomfort compared with traditional approaches.

-Widely published and a frequent conference presenter, Dr. Slater has contributed to leading medical texts, served as Associate Editor of Foot and Ankle International, and sits on the Editorial Panel of EC Orthopaedics.
-His global training and approach continue to set new standards in orthopaedic surgery.
+Dr. Slater has contributed to medical texts, presented at national and international conferences, and served as Associate Editor of Foot and Ankle International.
+He is also a member of the Editorial Panel of EC Orthopaedics, reflecting his engagement in ongoing developments within orthopaedic surgery.

 Approach